ScrappyCocco/DirectX-DXR-Tutorials/07-Primitives/CONCEPTS.md

 Also note that this tutorial doesn't update any position/rotation, so you will not find any update call (for example for updating the AS).

 ## Possible errors

+### Define transform
 Always remember to define important fields, such as Transform here: [AccelerationStructures.cpp#L220](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/07-Primitives/Project/Source/Utils/AccelerationStructures.cpp#L220).
 Leaving it undefined will lead to errors that will not render the mesh, as the position is probably broken.

+### Shader import
+If any of your shaders use the `#include` directive, remember to create and use the **include handler** when you compile the shader, look at: [RTPipeline.cpp#L54](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/07-Primitives/Project/Source/Utils/RTPipeline.cpp#L54).
+Without it, the code will not work.

 # Further reading